pvinis/blog/IDEAS.md

 - morning standup sucks. standup in general
 - joke urls like https://pavlos.pizza/ and mortalkombat and japangang and neko etc
 - about the git investigation https://github.com/facebook/react-native/pull/31128
+- about the spotify controls with skhd and keyboard and .bin script
+-